South Africa's Zuma denies breaking law with business brothers

-JOHANNESBURG (Reuters) - Former South African president Jacob Zuma told a corruption inquiry on Monday that he had never broken the law with the Gupta family, describing the businessmen at the center of an influence-peddling scandal as friends.
+JOHANNESBURG (Reuters) - Former South African President Jacob Zuma told a corruption inquiry on Monday that he had never broken the law with the Gupta family, describing the businessmen at the center of an influence-peddling scandal as friends.

 Zuma also said he was the victim of a conspiracy by enemies who had tried to get rid of him for more than 20 years.